 Texts in the Library module should be arranged according to discipline.
 Disciplines represented so far include history, anthropology, literature, and philosphy.

-There are two basic ways of working with this module, depending on the amount of time you plan to spend–either you assign a category of readings (history, literature, etc.)–or you may have students choose to work on the category of their choice.
+There are two basic ways of working with this module, depending on the amount of time you plan to spend–either you assign a category of readings such as history or literature – or you may have students choose to work on the category of their choice.
 Below we suggest a few different types of activities.

 Activities dealing with primary texts